 1.4.
 Roster of Members.
 A roster of members, with their periods of membership, shall be maintained under supervision of the Secretary.
 For purposes of determining when a member joined the Forum, reference shall be made to the length of membership in the Forum, The Town and Village Civic Club Education Forum Inc., The Town and Village Civic Club, The Village Club of Scarsdale, Inc., and The Town Club.
 The earliest date of joining any of these organizations shall be the date used to determine the tenure of membership in the Forum.
 Years of concurrent membership in any of the named organizations shall not be added together to calculate total years of membership in the Forum.

-1.5.
-Membership Applications.
-Each application for membership shall be made in writing on the form to be supplied by the Secretary.
-The form, signed by the applicant and accompanied by the initial dues payment, shall be forwarded to the Secretary.
-The applicant shall become a member of the Forum upon receipt by the Secretary of the signed form and dues payment.
-The Secretary shall submit to the Board of Directors at least once each two months a list containing the name of each new member.
-The names of new members admitted since the previous meeting of the Forum shall be sent to members with the notice of the next regular membership meeting of the Forum.
+Each application for membership shall be made in writing or electronically.
+The membership form, accompanied by the initial dues payment, shall be forwarded to the Secretary or its designee.
+The applicant shall become a member of the Forum upon receipt by the Forum of the form and dues payment.

 1.6.
 Membership Dues.

-(a) The Board of Directors, at its meeting preceding the Forum's annual meeting, shall, subject to any applicable provisions of these By-Laws, fix the yearly membership dues for the ensuing year.
-These dues shall be payable on admission to the Forum and thereafter on the first day of each fiscal year.
-The fiscal year shall end on April 30th.
-Any member in arrears for sixty days shall be so notified by the Treasurer, and if such member shall then fail to pay the dues in arrears within sixty days after notification, such member shall be dropped from the roll.
+(a) The Board of Directors shall, at such time as in its reasonable judgment it deems necessary or desirable, subject to any applicable provisions of these By-Laws, fix the yearly membership dues.
+These dues shall be payable on admission to the Forum, or upon renewal of membership, and thereafter on the one-year anniversary date of such admission, or such other time as set by the Board of Directors, with such renewal payment having a sixty grace period.
+Any member in arrears for more than sixty days shall be so notified by the Treasurer, and if such member shall then fail to pay the dues in arrears not later than sixty days after notification, such member shall be dropped from the roll.